-In 2016 was enacted the Law No. 232/2016 on the recovery and resolution of banks, which is partially in line with Directive 2014/59/EU.
+In 2016 the Law No. 232/2016 on the recovery and resolution of banks was enacted, which is partially in line with Directive 2014/59/EU.
 This law sets forth the prevention, early intervention and restructuring mechanisms.

-Prevention is applicable to banks in difficulties and means that both the bank and the national resolution authority, i.e., NBM, shall prepare a recovery plan.
+Prevention is applicable to banks in difficulties and means that both the bank and the national resolution authority, i.e. NBM, shall prepare a recovery plan.
 Both plans set out the actions to be taken in the event that the bank is to run into difficulties leading to its failure.
 Early intervention is applicable to banks in a difficult financial situation.
 In these cases, NBM has the power to intervene, such as by appointing a temporary administrator of the bank.
+As of June 2020, only one Moldovan bank, namely Energbank, is under external administration appointed by the NBM.